lionard-leyva/codechallenge-be/README.md

 * Withdrawal supports a $200 overdraft (balance, can be down to -$200).
 * Transfers don’t support overdrafts (can’t leave the balance below 0).
 * Add the validations and errors you see necessary.
-* The Account entity is not the main focus of the exercise, so only add/model what’s needed for the functionalities above.
+* The Account entity is not the main focus of the exercise, so only add what’s needed for the functionalities above.
+* The code provided is a boilerplate to save you some time.
+Feel free to change it as you see fit

 `When in doubt, don’t get blocked.
 Fill in the gaps and just write down in a Readme file whatever considerations or design decisions you had to make.`